Kinto/kinto/docs/api/1.x/authentication.rst

 .. note::

-    Because multiple OpenID providers can be enabled on the server, the ``auth_path`` URI contains the provider name with which the login process is intiated (eg. client initiates login by redirecting to ``/openid/auth0/login?...`` or ``/openid/google/login?...`` etc.)
+    Because multiple OpenID providers can be enabled on the server, the ``auth_path`` URI contains the provider name with which the login process is initiated (eg. client initiates login by redirecting to ``/openid/auth0/login?...`` or ``/openid/google/login?...`` etc.)

 JavaScript example